rainytides/FSJS-TD-Unit9-Proj/README.md

 ### Prerequisites

-You need Node.js and npm installed on your machine.
+Node.js and npm need to be installed on the machine.
 This project was built against the following versions:
 - Node.js v14.15.1
 - npm v6.14.8